-Suspect arrested in attack on Chinese American man in NYC
+Suspect arrested in attack on Chinese immigrant in NYC

-NEW YORK (AP) - A man was arrested Tuesday in an assault on a Chinese American man who was kicked repeatedly in the head in East Harlem, police said.
+NEW YORK (AP) - A man was arrested Tuesday in an assault on a Chinese immigrant who was kicked repeatedly in the head in East Harlem, police said.

 Jarrod Powell was charged with two counts of felony assault in Friday’s attack on 61-year-old Yao Pan Ma, police said.
 It wasn’t clear if Powell, 49, had an attorney who could comment on the charges.